macrocosm-os/prompting-api/README.md

 NOTE: At present, miners are choosing not to stream their responses to the network.
 This means that the server will not be able to provide a streamed response to the client until the miner has finished processing the request.
 This is a temporary measure and will be resolved in the future.

 ## How it works
 The API server is a RESTful API (written using FastAPI) that provides endpoints for interacting with the network.
-It is a simple [wrapper](./validators/sn1_validator_wrapper.py) around your subnet 1 validator, which makes use of the dendrite to make queries.
+It uses your wallet to create a *validator-like* object called a [`Neuron`](.network/neuron.py) to access the network by making use of a dendrite to make queries.

 ## Install